The HomeFire Shop Guide To Owning and Using A Wood Burning Stove.

-If you already have a suitable chimney and no additional building alterations are required, installation cost can be as little as £450 to install the stove in your hearth and run a flue up your chimney.
+If you already have a suitable chimney and no additional building alterations are required, the installation costs can be as little as £450 to install the stove in your hearth and run a flue up your chimney.

-If you don't have a chimney then installation can rise to around £1500 (depending on how complex the flueing is).
+If you don't have a chimney then an installation can rise to around £1500 (depending on how complex the flueing is).
 In England & Wales, this is deemed controlled works and will need a certificate of compliance which your HETAS engineer will supply.

-Routine cleaning: Once a year a sweep of the flue or chimney is needed to prevent chimney fires by removing the creosote and soot build-up, this may mean hiring a chimney sweep once a year the cost should be well under £100.
+Routine cleaning: Once a year a sweep of the flue or chimney is needed to remove the creosote and soot build-up, this may mean hiring a chimney sweep once a year, the cost should be well under £100.

-Maintenance: Emptying the ash pan and cleaning the exterior regularly costs virtually nothing, you can use a brush and pan or treat yourself to an ash vacuum cleaner which makes it easier and cleaner.
-With a cast iron stove you may want to use a graphite polish to preserve the silver black finish.
+Maintenance: Emptying the ash pan and cleaning the exterior regularly costs nothing, you can use an Ash carrier to minimise mess or treat yourself to an ash vacuum cleaner which makes it easier and cleaner.
+With a cast-iron stove, you may want to use graphite polish to preserve the silver-black finish.

 Using Your Stove

-It is tempting to use old bits of wood and builders debris to save money (after all it's free), but this can cause issues as painted and varnished wood gives off toxic fumes and causes build ups in the flue.
+While it is tempting to use old bits of wood and builders debris to save money (after all it's free), this will cause serious issues because painted and varnished wood give off toxic fumes and causes build-ups in the flue.

 Using scrap wood will damage your stove and give off toxic emissions

-Burning MDF, chipboard or other man-made boards causes flue gunk build up from the resins used to bond the wood fibres together, the smoke emitted also contains hydrochloric acid which attacks both steel flues and concrete chimney liners.
+Burning MDF, chipboard or other man-made boards causes flue build-up from the resins used to bond the wood fibres together, the smoke emitted also contains hydrochloric acid which attacks both steel flues and concrete chimney liners.

-Waste wood scraps contain nails, staples and other bits of non-combustible scrap which can cause damage to the burner and harm you when cleaning out the stove.
+Waste builders wood contains nails, staples and other bits of non-combustible scrap which can cause damage to the burner and harm you when cleaning out the stove.

-Bits of wood picked up from parks, woods etc... are full of moisture and unless dried out will not burn properly resulting in a smokey inefficient fire and lots of frustration for the user.
+Wood picked up from parks, woods etc... are full of moisture and unless dried out will not burn properly resulting in a smokey inefficient fire.

-It's the moisture content of wood that determines how much heat the fire puts out and how much creosote will build up in your flue!
-Burning unseasoned or green wood means boiling the water out of it before it starts to burn properly, you may as well pour water into your lit fire.
+The moisture content of wood determines how much heat the fire puts out and how much creosote will build up in your flue.
+Burning green (unseasoned) wood means boiling the water out of it before it starts to burn properly, you may as well pour water into your lit fire.

 Unseasoned wood can have a moisture content of up to 90%, burning it will cut the efficiency of your wood burning stove by three-quarters and cause heavy creosote build up in the flue, creosote burns at about 2000° F. You do not want loads of this flammable goo stuck to the inside of your flue!